 As a big fan of arcade games, Satoshi wrote and edited his own video gaming fanzine Game Freak.
 He joined two Game Boys using a cable, which inspired him to build a game that embodied the collection of his childhood interest.
 The game later became Pokemon Red and Pokemon Green, which reinvigorated handheld gaming worldwide.

 4. A Player Solved 15-Year-Old Biochemical Mystery

 In 2011, an online puzzle game player decoded the crystal structure of AIDS, which had been unsolved for 15 years.
 While the puzzle was available on the Foldit game for three weeks, the player generated an accurate 3d model of the enzyme in just ten days.

 The console gaming segment is growing significantly.
 In 2017, Sony and Microsoft generated more than $14 billion in combined revenues from subscription, first-party games, and third-party game fees.
 The PS4 was responsible for a 51% share of the total console hardware market, while Xbox holds a 26% share.

 2. Chinese Video Game Market Generates The Most Revenue

 As of June 2016, China is the largest video game market that generated more than $27 billion.

 When it comes to revenue generated by pay-to-play (P2P) and free-to-play(P2P) massively multiplayer online (MMO) games, Asia is the leader.
-As of June 2016, P2P MMO games generated over $1.4 billion and F2P generated over 11.2 billion in Asia.
-Europe generated the second largest revenue for both types, whilst North America lagged behind in third position.
+As of June 2016, P2P MMO games generated over $1.4 billion, and F2P generated over 11.2 billion in Asia.
+Europe generated the second-largest revenue for both types, whilst North America lagged behind in the third position.